 None of this is to diminish the horror of what’s happening in the world right now.
 It may take all of our lives to process it.
 But those who expect not to suffer, those who have been taught that they are exempt from history, from collective suffering and from the consequences of our disastrous politics, cannot believe this moment and because they believe their suffering to be unique, find themselves doubly isolated.

 On February 29th I took a train from Providence to New York.
 I travelled with EH and SN and I recall that the train was completely sold-out because it took some assistance from the conductor for us to find seats together.
 I spent nearly four hours absorbed in conversation with my brilliant companions and registered no anxiety at all about being on a crowded train.

-On March 4th I had a meeting with an executive in Manhattan.
-I didn’t think to worry about being on the subway or about being in the midst of mid-town crowds that day, but I do remember feeling unease after shaking the executive’s hand.
-After the meeting I made sure to wash my hands.
+On March 4th I had a meeting in Manhattan.
+I didn’t think to worry about being on the subway or about being in the midst of mid-town crowds that day, but I do remember feeling unease at the meeting after shaking the executive’s hand.
+Afterwards, I made sure to wash my hands.
 All day long I had Solange’s voice in my head as I sang to myself, “Don’t Touch My Face.”

 On March 11th when I ran into KD my instinct was to say farewell rather than bye when our conversation ended.
 I made a joke of it.
 She and I had plans to have dinner at the home of KJ and JC a week later.
 “Farewell” I waved like Miss America, “See you… one day.”
 The following week the dinner party was cancelled, almost without words.
 For there was no need to say.

 I have been in isolation (of different colors) for five months.
 In November and December, a residency in the woods.
 In January and February a medical residency (well not a medical residency, but self-isolation due to health issues) and now this third residency in March until.